dramirez-qb/k3d-cluster/Readme.md

 ## Requirements

-You will need on your computer
+You will need it on your computer

 * [Docker](https://docs.docker.com/engine/install/ubuntu/)
 * [Kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/#install-kubectl-on-linux)